NickYakimisky/SWRP/README.md

 [![Project Status: WIP  – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 # SWRP
 A brief test of the S&amp;Box API.
-Purely for lerning as this is my first project using C# and .NET.
+Purely for learning as this is my first project using C# and .NET.
 Pre-cursor to a creating a more fun gamemode.